Inter-Residence Hall Association (University of Florida): Leadership

 The organization is made up of a general body and an executive board.
 The general body is made up of the members of the area governments' executive boards, members-at-large who apply to join and are accepted by vote of the general body, and directors appointed by the president of the organization.

 The executive board is made up of the top leadership of the organization and is elected for the next academic year by the members of the general body.
 There are six positions on the executive board: President, Vice President, Auditor, Parliamentarian, Operations Manager, and Communications Coordinator-NCC.

-The current executive board for the 2025-2026 school year is as follows:
+The current executive board for the 2026-2027 academic year is as follows: